What You Need in Your Car for Winter

 Blankets

 It’s always beneficial to have a supply of blankets in your vehicle.
 During those cold winter months, you could find yourself not only cold but dangerously so.
-If someone in the car gets cold, you’ll have a blanket available for them to use.
+If someone in the car gets chilly, you’ll have a blanket available for them to use.

-Be sure to have a minimum of three blankets to use, and more than that if you’re traveling with multiple passengers.
+Be sure to have a minimum of three blankets to use and more than that if you’re traveling with multiple passengers.

 Flashlights with Batteries